mmirolim/beedoc/en-US/mvc/controller/session.md

 - SessionCookieLifeTime
   The cookie expire time.
 The cookie is used to store data in client.

-from beego1.1.3 beego remove all the dependence,if you use thees stors:mysql、redis、couchbase、memcache、postgres.
-You should install first:
+from beego 1.1.3 removed all dependencies, if you use these stores:mysql、redis、couchbase、memcache、postgres.
+You should install it first:

 	go get -u github.com/astaxie/beego/session/mysql